Children and Family Support Worker

 ✨Tip Number 3

-Prepare to discuss your experience with family support and community engagement.
-Be ready to share specific examples of how you've positively impacted families or children in similar roles, as this will showcase your suitability for the position.
+Prepare to discuss your experience in delivering support services or working with vulnerable groups.
+Be ready to share specific examples of how you've made a positive impact in similar roles, as this will showcase your suitability for the position.

 ✨Tip Number 4

 Research Birmingham and Solihull Women’s Aid thoroughly.
-Knowing our mission, values, and the services we offer will allow you to tailor your conversation during the interview, showing that you're genuinely interested in joining our team.
+Knowing their mission, values, and recent initiatives will allow you to tailor your conversation during the interview and show that you're genuinely interested in being part of their team.

 We think you need these skills to ace Children and Family Support Worker